nfredrik/mickarucken/README.md

 I gathered my findings under header **obstacles**.
 The fallback was a WiFi solution.

 The data to DataCake is sent over http.
 DataCake have an endpoint to for posting data.
-This is done every 5:th minute.
+This is done **every 5:th minute**.
 The format is json.

 Post values from sensors to DataCake.
 An exception will be raised in case of failure, for example when executing urequests.post or status code from DataCake other than HTTP_STATUS_OK.